 Lately, I have noticed that green leaves on my houseplant in the drawing room was getting brown.
 I didn’t have any idea what was happening.
 I took a closer look and found very small structures moving on the lower surface of the leaves.
 The green color of the leaves was fading.
 I immediately pulled my laptop to search for the reason of color fading and about the new bug I never saw.
 Later, I cam to know that these are nothing but spider mite.

 Spider mites are members of the Acari family Tetranychidae, which includes about 1,200 species.
 They generally live on the undersides of leaves of plants, where they may spin protective silk webs, and they can cause damage by puncturing the plant cells to feed.
 Severe infestations will come with webbing all over the undersides of the leaves, and at this point, it becomes difficult to eradicate the mites.
 Insecticides will not work to get rid of spider mites because they are not insects.

-When I was collecting information about Spider Mites, an incidence back in my village in India came to my mind.
+When I was collecting information about Spider Mites, an incidence of my village in India came to my mind.
 When I was living in my grandfather house, I saw the villagers using charcoal from wood using to prevent insect, mite, bug infestation on vegetable plants.
 Back in my village I hardly saw anyone using pesticides.

 The idea struck my mind and I thought of giving it a try.
 I took some neem wood and burn until a pile of charcoal collected.
 Crushed the charcoal using a grinder to the fine black powder.

 I sprayed all over my houseplants.
-Its tool time one or two weeks and I saw the browning of leaves stopped.
+It took one or two weeks time and I saw the browning of leaves going away.
 I used a magnifying glass to spot spider mites and surprisingly I saw almost no spider mites.
 The charcoal worked!

 - How to increase humidity for Houseplants without a humidifier?